DexterInd/DI_Sensors/docs/source/structure.rst

 Classes Short-List
 ------------------

-The classes that are of interest for the user are graphically displayed shortly after this.
+The classes that are more likely to be of interest are graphically displayed shortly after this.
 In this graphic you can also notice inheritance links between different classes.
-In this graphic, we can notice 3 groups of classes:
+We can notice 3 groups of classes:

-* Those that start with the **Easy** word in them and are really simple to use.
+* Those that start with the **Easy** word in them and are easier to use and may provide some high-level functionalities.
 * Those that don't start with the **Easy** word and yet are related to those that are.
 These are generally intented for power users.
 * Those that look like they might represent a model number (that belong to modules such as :py:mod:`di_sensors.VL53L0X`, :py:mod:`di_sensors.BME280`, etc).
-  Intented for those who want to extend the functionalities of our library.
-These are not documented here.
+  These are intented for those who want to extend the functionalities of our library and are not documented here.

 .. inheritance-diagram::
    di_sensors.easy_distance_sensor